 The little one now weighs about 750g and measures about 35 cm in height — the size of a red cabbage.

 Hearing and language: The ears have now fully developed.
-Even though #baby is surrounded by amniotic fluid and wrapped in the layers of your body — which means that all noises from outside your body will be muffled — #baby ’s little brain is now starting to register the sounds of language.
-If you speak a lot of your native language while #baby is still in the womb, the little one is more likely to pay attention to those who speak that same language a few days after birth.
-In the coming weeks, #baby will become even more receptive to sounds, especially your voice.
+Even though Your Baby is surrounded by amniotic fluid and wrapped in the layers of your body — which means that all noises from outside your body will be muffled — Your Baby ’s little brain is now starting to register the sounds of language.
+If you speak a lot of your native language while Your Baby is still in the womb, the little one is more likely to pay attention to those who speak that same language a few days after birth.
+In the coming weeks, Your Baby will become even more receptive to sounds, especially your voice.

-The tiny nails: #baby ’s tiny fingernails are now visible after being underdeveloped for many weeks.
+The tiny nails: Your Baby ’s tiny fingernails are now visible after being underdeveloped for many weeks.